TABLE OF CONTENTS

 What is a SIC Code?

 The Standard Industrial Classification (SIC) system was introduced in the 1930s.
-The aim was to classify United States businesses so that it’d be easier for the United States government to obtain an overview of the economy in comparison to Canada’s economy.
+The aim was to classify United States business establishments so that it’d be easier for the United States government to obtain an overview of the economy in comparison to Canada’s economy.
 A four-digit code system, the United States government stopped updating the SIC system in 1987 because, over the years, it’d proved to be unreliable.
 Thus, the NAICS codes were introduced in 1997 to replace the SIC system.

 Though this system is now much less relevant than that of the NAICS codes, many businesses within the private sector still use them.
 Businesses may utilize the SIC codes to analyze the economy, segment markets for marketing purposes, and identify potential competitors.
 Government agencies may also employ the SIC codes when determining eligibility for contracts.